gramineproject/graphene/Documentation/building.rst

 - To create a debug build that does not disable optimizations, run :command:`make DEBUGOPT=1`.

+  *Note:* this is generally *not* recommended, because optimized builds lose some debugging information, and may cause GDB to display confusing tracebacks or garbage data.
+You should use ``DEBUGOPT=1`` only if you have a good reason (e.g. for profiling).

 - To build with ``-Werror``, run :command:`make WERROR=1`.

 - To specify custom mirrors for downloading the Glibc source, use :command:`make